Bidford-on-Avon: Bidford Community Library

 When Warwickshire County Council took the decision to close the Bidford Library in April 2012, a Social Enterprise company was formed.
 The Library officially reopened on 2 May 2012, by children's author Anne Fine.
 The library was fully refurbished in Spring 2018, thanks to funding provided by a Section 106 Planning Obligation.

 Transport

 The river is crossed by Bidford Bridge, which is a scheduled monument.
-During the week beginning on Monday 26 November 2012, the Bridge had to be closed due to flooding, when the River Avon burst its banks, in various places.
+During the week beginning Monday 26 November 2012, the Bridge had to be closed, due to flooding, when the River Avon burst its banks in various places.
 On 9 June 2015, the bridge was closed to traffic after a heavy duty farm vehicle crashed into it, causing serious damage to the historic structure.
 Police cars were positioned either side of the bridge to alert drivers to the fact that the bridge was inaccessible to traffic.
-After repairs, the bridge has now re-opened.
+After repairs, the bridge re-opened.